santiment/academy/src/docs/santiment-queries/metric-tables/index.md

 ### daily_label_based_metrics

-Table `intraday_metrics` also has `label` and `owner` columns so that metrics stored in that table correspond to a particular label and owner.
+The `daily_label_based_metrics` table also has `label` and `owner` columns so that metrics stored in that table correspond to a particular label and owner.

 > Note that this table uses old way to filter labels (plain label/owner instead of label_fqn).